Suraj-ak123/ci-cd-k8s-automation/PythonScripts/README.md

-## This Folder contains two Python automation scripts one named as
+## This Folder contains two Python automation scripts one named as Automated_Backup_Solution.py and other named as Automated_System_Health_checker.py files.
+#### Automated_Backup_Solution.py > This file creates backup in aws s3 bucket by taking data from user specified directory in his/her local machine using aws lambda function.
+In this code aws sdk boto3 is used to interact with the local system.